philipszalla/webapp-architecture/README.md

 # web app architecture

-an example for web app architecture
+an example web app project to demonstrate some approaches (work in progress)